-Name of pupil Age Seizure classification and/or description of seizures, where (Record all details of seizures, e.g., goes stiff, falls, comminutes, etc. Include information re: triggers, recover convulsive, partial or absence) onvulses down both sides of body, convulsions last 3 Usual duration of seizure?
+Name of pupil Age Seizure classification and/or description of seizures, which may require a (Record all details of seizures, e.g., goes stiff, falls, convulses down be minutes, etc. Include information re: triggers, recovery time, etc. If s convulsive, partial or absence) oth sides of body, convulsions last 3 Usual duration of seizure?
 Other useful information DIAZEPAM TREATMENT PLAN 1.
 When should rectal diazepam be administered?
-(Not length of time or number of seizures) e here should include whether it is after a certain 2.
-Initial dosage: How much rectal diazepam is given in this person) itially?
-(Note recommended number of milligrams for 3.
+(Note here should inc length of time or number of seizures) lude whether it is after a certain 2.
+Initial dosage: How much rectal diazepam is given initially?
+(Note reco this person) ommended number of milligrams for 3.
 What is the usual reaction(s) to rectal diazepam?

-4. If there are difficulties in the administration of recta diazepam (e.g., constipation/diarrhoea, what action should be taken?)
+4. If there are difficulties in the administration of rectal diazepam (e.g., constipation/diarrhoea, what action should be taken?)

 5. Can a second dose of rectal diazepam be given?

+YES/NO

-YES/NO After how long can a second dose of rectal diazepam be given?
+After how long can a second dose of rectal diazepam be given?
 (State the number of milligrams to be given and how many times this can be done, and after how long?)

 6. When should a person's usual doctor be consulted?

 7. When should 999 be dialled for emergency help?

-If the full prescribed dose of rectal diazepam fails to contrail the seizure or Other (Please give details) 8.
-Who should administer the rectal diazepam and who should witness the administration? (e.g., another member of staff of the same sex) 9.
-Who/where needs to be informed: Parent/Guardian Telephone Number: Prescribing Doctor Telephone Number: Other Telephone Number: 10.
-Insurance cover in place?
-YES/NO 11.
-Precautions: Under what circumstance should rectal diazepam not be used? e.g., Oral Diazepam already administered within the last minutes.
+If the full prescribed dose of rectal diazepam fails to contrail the seizure or

+Other (Please give details)

+8. Who should administer the rectal diazepam and who should witness the administration? (e.g., a nother member of staff of the same sex)

+9. Who/where needs to be informed:

+Parent/Guardian Telephone Number:

+Prescribing Doctor Telephone Number:

+Other Telephone Number:

+10. Insurance cover in place?
+YES/NO

+11. Precautions: Under what circumstance should rectal diazepam not be used?

+e.g., Oral Diazepam already administered within the last minutes.